Links on Android Authority may earn us a commission. Learn more.

 I tested the Google Pixel 6 on T-Mobile’s sub-6GHz network, and performance went swimmingly throughout the testing period.
-The device also recently passed its Verizon C-Band certification, which means that all Pixel 6 models should receive an update for Verizon’s 5G Ultra Wideband network.
+The device also passed its Verizon C-Band certification following its launch, which means that all Pixel 6 models should receive an update for Verizon’s 5G Ultra Wideband network.

 Unlike most affordable flagships, the Pixel 6 is also equipped with the latest Wi-Fi and Bluetooth standards: Wi-Fi 6E and Bluetooth 5.2.
 Both Wi-Fi and Bluetooth connections were strong and stable over the last week, too.